American Sign Language Classes in Detroit, Michigan - A Comprehensive Guide

 Community-Sponsored ASL Classes

 The Institute is a non-profit organization that provides services and programs for the Deaf, Deaf/Blind, and hard of hearing.
-It also offers at least three levels of non-accredited ASL courses to the public.
-Courses meet for 2 hours per week for 10 weeks and cost about $55.
+It also offers at least three levels of non-accredited ASL courses to the public for a nominal fee.
+Classes are offered at various St. John Providence locations in metro Detroit.

 Sign Language Services of Michigan, Shelby Township